vielhuber/syncdb/README.md

 ## Privileges

-Since MySQL 5.7 and MySQL 8.0.21 access to the INFORMATION_SCHEMA.FILES table now requires the PROCESS privilege.
+Since MySQL 5.7 and MySQL 8.0.21 accessing the INFORMATION_SCHEMA.FILES table now requires the PROCESS privilege.
 Most providers don't have this option available.
 This results in the error message:

 `Error: 'Access denied; you need (at least one of) the PROCESS privilege(s) for this operation' when trying to dump tablespaces`

-Therefore `syncdb` automatically adds `--no-tablespaces` to your mysqldump-commands.

-You can turn off this behaviour by adding `"tablespaces": true` to you rconfiguration.
+`syncdb` automatically adds `--no-tablespaces` to your mysqldump-commands.
+You can turn off this behaviour by adding `"tablespaces": true` to your configuration.